evennia/evennia/docs/source/Setup/Setup-Quickstart.md

 ## See server logs

-This will echo the server logs to the terminal as they come in
+This will echol the server logs to the terminal as they come in:

     evennia --log